alexandru-cohal/alexandru-cohal.github.io/waitingForEurovision2023.md

 Everything is ready!

-One question remains which is not _"Who will win?"_.
-But _"How easy it will be for Sweden to win?"_
+There is only one question remaining which is not _"Who will win?"_ but _"How easy it will be for Sweden to win?"_

 &nbsp;